 Starting just 30 miles east of Portland, the Columbia River Gorge National Scenic Area offers amazing vistas, trails and more than 90 waterfalls.

-Though similar to Portland in many ways, Vancouver, Wash., a suburb located just across the Columbia River, can also feel like it's a world away.
+Though similar to Portland in many ways, Vancouver, Wash., a Pacific Northwest suburb in Southwest Washington is located just across the Columbia River.
+It can also feel like it's a world away.

 A quick trip across the Columbia River lands visitors at Frenchman’s Bar Regional Park in Vancouver, Washington.
 About 30 minutes from downtown Portland, the 120-acre (48.6 ha) destination houses dozens of picnic tables, barbecue grills and sand volleyball courts, as well a children’s playground.
 Practical amenities like restrooms and disabled parking seal the deal on this family-friendly spot.
 Cars are required to purchase a $3 parking pass.